dabykov/Projects/project-1/README.md

-# Dataset Building by scraping Wikipedia: Project Overview
+# Data Collection and Analysis: Project Overview
 For this project, I scraped a Wikipedia page in order to build a dataset that contains general information regarding major old Hollywood figures.
 The objective of the project is to showcase the skills related to data collection, data preprocessing, exploratory data analysis, and feature engineering.

 ## Code and Resources Used